This article has links to products and services we love, which we may make commission from.

 Buggies!
 Huacachina is a fun place to spend a weekend if you want to relax by the pool (Banana’s Adventures Hostel) or have some drinks.

-The next town is Ica, there you will find banks, supermarkets, restaurants, and shops.
-It’s a short tuk-tuk ride away (approximately 15 minutes, 4-5 soles/£1/$1.43
+The next town is Ica; there you will find ATMs, supermarkets, restaurants, and shops.
+It’s a short tuk-tuk ride away, approximately 15 minutes.

 - Recommended nights: Max.
 3 nights.
 1 or 2 nights if only interested in sandboarding Peru

 - Huacachina (Ica) – Arequipa: approximately 12 hours (overnight available)

 - Why didn’t we sandboard in Huacachina… Huacachina and Sandboarding and Sand-Skiing in Peru